Advisors & Attorneys

 The student conduct process is not attempting to determine whether a student has violated the law, but whether a student has violated Penn State’s Code of Conduct.
 Therefore, the outcome of a student’s legal process is not relevant to the student conduct process.
 The concept of “double jeopardy” does not apply, as criminal proceedings do not offer exemption from civil or administrative proceedings.

 A significant body of case law has been established that outlines constitutional requirements in a student conduct process.
-At Penn State, students may accept all charges and sanctions issued at a conduct conference.
-Students may choose instead to contest one or more of the charges that are issued in the conduct conference by requesting a hearing.
+At Penn State, students may accept all charges and sanctions issued at a conduct conversation.
+Students may choose instead to contest one or more of the charges that are issued in the conduct conversation by requesting a hearing.
 Or, students may challenge one or more of the sanctions that were assigned by asking for a sanction review if they included probation with a transcript notation or a form of separation from the University.

 Student rights and burden of proof

 Student participation is always valued and encouraged.
 If a student declines to participate or speak in a conduct conversation or hearing, the conduct process will proceed without student involvement.
 A decision will be reached based on the information available to the case manager or hearing officer/board.
 In a hearing, the burden of proof is upon the University to establish that the student is responsible by preponderance evidence.
 All reasonable evidence, including hearsay, is admissible.